philipturner/home-built-stm/README.md

 ![Image 4450](./Documentation/CNCMachining/IMG_4450.JPG)

 I learned something after reading some documentation embedded in the Denford CNC software.
 A "billet" is an unfinished piece of stock, or the block of material that has yet to be machined.
 Its dimensions must be specified in the G-code to render a "VR" simulation of the machining process.
 I assume the billet is always rectangular and aligned with the 3 cartesian axes.

+The "flute length" for wood tooltips is about 21.61 mm.
+It's hard to get an accurate reading, because I must visually estimate the point where the flutes terminate.